intercontinental-academia/intercontinental-academia.github.io/content/Blog/Alex Cayco Gajic.md

 ---
 tags:
   - Cognition
   - Artificial Intelligence
   - Neuroscience
   - Learning
   - Movement
 published: true
 pinned: false
 post_title: '"From Movement to Cognition": An exploration of Alex Cayco Gajic''s Research'
 date: 2021-10-14T22:00:00.000+00:00
 authors:
   - name: Atrina Oraee
 image: ''
 youtube_video_id: qhjTekJ2Nc0
 audio:
   - '1122330247'
 ---
-Have you been wondering what are the ICA4 fellows researching?

-Look no more!

 Alex is Junior Professor in the Département d’Etudes Cognitives at École Normale Supérieure in Paris.
 Let's hear all about her research from herself, as she explains **"From movement to cognition: Understanding cerebello-cortical coordination for flexible learning"** through a bite-sized video pitch.